 effect), as well as increasing the heart's tolerance to oxygen

 deficiency, such as might happen during stress or excitement,

 or in diseases where the arteries are partially blocked."

-In addition to promoting specific system support with the power of Targeted
+In addition to promoting specific system support with the power of

-Transfer Factor, it contains
+transfer factors, it contains

 additional ingredients such as magnesium, alginate, red rice